-“We try hard to recognize and be responsive to the needs of the community,” said Bill Krukowski, Superintendent of Spencer’s Highway Department.
-“Our collaboration with CIMCON started with an LED lighting conversion.
-We had funds available in our project budget and grants from the state and decided to use them to improve the safety of our streets.”
+"We try hard to recognise and be responsive to the needs of the community," said Bill Krukowski, superintendent of Spencer’s highway department.
+"Our collaboration with Cimcon started with an LED lighting conversion.
+We had funds available in our project budget and grants from the state and decided to use them to improve the safety of our streets."

 The data obtained from the StreetVibe software will allow the town to monitor the road temperature and treat surfaces before hazardous road conditions can occur.
-Not only will this make the roads safer, but it will also allow the town to use less road salt, thereby helping it to achieve its high phosphorus reduction goals as part of its participation in the National Pollution Discharge Elimination Program.
+Not only will this make the roads safer, but Cimcon claims in a statement it will also allow the town to use less road salt, thereby helping it to achieve its high phosphorus reduction goals as part of its participation in the National Pollution Discharge Elimination Programme.

-The implementation of CIMCON‘s NearSky platform will also have a positive impact on the town’s finances.
-Highway Superintendent Krukowski estimates that the platform will pay for itself within four years through savings on road salt and reduced equipment wear and tear.
-The system is expected to be fully deployed by May.
+Highway superintendent Krukowski estimates that the platform will pay for itself within four years through savings on road salt and reduced equipment wear and tear.
+The system is expected to be fully deployed by May 2020.

-“Communities like Spencer are an important part of our customer mix,” said Anil Agrawal, CIMCON’s CEO.
-“They often come to us with a singular focus, usually lighting, but quickly see the additional possibilities that our NearSky smart city platform can provide.
-We are very pleased to be working with the Town of Spencer to help them in their efforts to improve public safety.”
+"Communities like Spencer are an important part of our customer mix," added Anil Agrawal, CEO of Cimcon.
+"They often come to us with a singular focus, usually lighting, but quickly see the additional possibilities that our NearSky smart city platform can provide.
+We are very pleased to be working with the town of Spencer to help them in their efforts to improve public safety."